AdobeDocs/workfront.ja-JP/help/quicksilver/administration-and-setup/add-users/single-sign-on/configure-workfront-saml-2.md

 source-git-commit: 16a34e4315d508e31859e962edd01026d01ee193
 workflow-type: tm+mt
 source-wordcount: '1000'
-ht-degree: 7%
+ht-degree: 75%

 ---

-# SAML 2.0 でのAdobe Workfrontの設定
+# Adobe Workfront と SAML 2.0 の連携の設定

 <!--
 **DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
 IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS.** </p>